torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 -----------------

 This directory contains code shared among different drivers on different architectures.
-They are hence supposed not to be architecture-specific.
+They are hence supposed yest to be architecture-specific.
 For example, the dummy pcm driver and the serial MIDI driver are found in this directory.
 In the sub-directories, there is code for components which are independent from bus and cpu architectures.